emustudio/emuStudio/README.md

  [emuLib](http://github.com/vbmacher/emuLib)).

 List of currently implemented plug-ins can be found on project's web site (and they can be implemented indepedently by anyone).
-Most of them are available in the other repositories on GitHub.
+Plug-ins developed by author are available in `plugins/` subdirectory.

 Main purpose of emuStudio is to allow realization of ideas in early phases of hardware design, and support education process.
 The platform has been used at Technical University of Košice (Slovakia) with very good responses of students and teachers since